 The Institute for Health & Aging provides comprehensive education and training in aging, health policy and health services research for pre- and post-doctoral scholars in a variety of social science disciplines.
 Over the past five years, IHA faculty members have mentored 125 predoctoral students and postdoctoral researchers, and nine visiting scholars.
 IHA also has a scholarship program with four components: the Carroll L. Estes Critical Scholars Program; the Estes Program in Law, Health and Aging; the Senior Scholar Program; and the Patrick Fox Scholarship Fund.

-The Institute for Health and Aging is one of the premier health and aging research units in the world, and our research is recognized nationally and internationally.
-IHA’s primary function is to bring together faculty and staff for the purpose of conducting innovative research in health and aging policy.
-Our research has had an important impact in the research and policy arena.
+The Institute for Health and Aging is one of the premier health and aging research units in the world, and its research is recognized nationally and internationally.
+IHA’s primary function is to bring together faculty and staff to conduct innovative research in health and aging policy.
+Its research has had an important impact in the research and policy arena.
 IHA is known for its work in the key areas of aging and chronic illness, health promotion, women’s health, economics of the health effects of tobacco, and bioethics.

 Brandee Woleslagle, Academic Program Manager and SBS Office Manager

 490 Illinois St., 12th Floor